The ancient Pictish-Scottish name Endros comes from the baptismal name Andrew which in Greek means manly. The name was popular as both a personal name

 Notable amongst the Clan

-at this time was Alexander Andrew, Sergeant of Aberdeen; Phineas Andrews (ca. 1600-1661), an English politician who sat in the House of Commons from 1660 to 1661; and Sir Thomas...
-Another 33 words (2 lines of text) are included under the topic Early Endros Notables in all our PDF Extended History products and printed products wherever possible.
+at this time was Alexander Andrew, Sergeant of Aberdeen; Phineas Andrews (ca. 1600-1661), an English politician who sat in the House of Commons from 1660 to 1661; and Sir Thomas Andrewes (died 1659), English financier, supporter of the parliamentary cause during the English Civil War, Commissioner at...
+Another 119 words (8 lines of text) are included under the topic Early Endros Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Endros family to Ireland